 The cold supply chain and temperature-controlled shipping have become safer than ever in recent years.
 With the advent of new technologies, a lot fewer issues arise with temperature controlled shipping than in the past.
 Experience also makes a significant difference in reducing lapses in the shipping of perishable goods.

-Shippers who might be new to the cold supply chain would find it beneficial to work with a reputable 3PL.
-As a matter of fact, if you want to save yourself time, money, and frustration, reach out to us here at Redwood Logistics today!
+Shippers who might be new to the cold supply chain would find it beneficial to work with an experienced logistics partner.
+Redwood's Modern 4PL approach combines technology-driven visibility with expert management to help you save time, money, and frustration—reach out to us today!